-Per the legislation of H.B.
-1133, eligible students must be Georgia residents enrolled in a Georgia secondary or primary public school or eligible to enroll in a qualified kindergarten program or pre-kindergarten program.
+Per the legislation of O.C.G.A.
+20-2A-1 thru 20-2A-7, eligible students must be Georgia residents enrolled in a Georgia secondary or primary public school or eligible to enroll in a qualified kindergarten program or pre-kindergarten program.

 After a recipient student's first SSO for GA scholarship year, will he or she automatically receive SSO for GA funding each subsequent year that he or she is enrolled in a qualified school?

 Yes.
 SSO for GA scholarships are awarded for the duration of a student's enrollment at his or her qualified school of choice.
 However, the amount of the SSO for GA scholarship received in each year is determined annually based on the contributions received.
-House Bill 1133 requires that 90% of all contributions received from redirected tax credits be allocated to scholarship.
+O.C.G.A.
+20-2A-1 thru 20-2A-7 requires that 93% of all contributions received from redirected tax credits be allocated to scholarship.

 How do I make a donation and get approved for a tax credit?